 The procedure was made by transplanting nose cells into the damaged part of the spine which encouraged spinal nerve cells to grow across a nerve graft ‘bridge’.

 The breakthrough, which has been called “historic”, is a result of a British-funded campaign.
-In 2003 a father whose son was left paralysed as a teenager after a diving accident, started the campaign with a hope of finding a treatment.
+In 2003 a father whose son was left paralysed as a teenager after a diving accident, started the campaign with the hope of finding a treatment.
 The man now hopes his son could benefit from the cell therapy.

-This result brings hope for treatment of a condition that is generally believed to be permanent and irreversible.
-The 38-year-old is believed to be the first person in the world to recover from complete severing of the spinal nerves.
+This result brings hope for the treatment of a condition that is generally believed to be permanent and irreversible.
+The 38-year-old is believed to be the first person in the world to recover from the complete severing of the spinal nerves.
 A professor from University College London who led the UK research team has said that more patients need to be treated in order for the finding to be conclusive.

 To speak to our specialist spinal cord injury lawyer Ben Posford about this case or any other personal injury issue you may have you can contact us by calling 020 7485 8811 or by filling in our online enquiry form.